 Levee system: A flood protection system which consists of a levee, or levees, and associated structures, such as closure and drainage devices, which are constructed and operated in accordance with sound engineering practices.

 Light Industrial: Intended to accommodate light manufacturing, research and development, warehousing, wholesale and processing uses.
 Light industrial is intended to encourage originality and flexibility in design to ensure that the development is properly related to its site and buffered to surrounding land uses.
-Development should be operated in a relatively clean and quiet manner in accordance with applicable noise ordinance regulations (Chapter 14, Article III of the Code of Ordinances) and should not be obnoxious to nearby residential or commercial uses.
+Development should be operated in a relatively clean and quiet manner in accordance with applicable noise ordinance regulations (Chapter 30, Article VI - Noise of the Town of Sorrento Code of Ordinances) and should not be obnoxious to nearby residential or commercial uses.
 Uses shall create little or no environmental or safety problems.

 Lot: A parcel of land undivided by any street of (or) private road and occupied by, or designated to be developed for, one building or principal use and the accessory buildings or uses customarily incidental to such building, use or development, including such open spaces and yards as are designed and arranged or required by this ordinance for such building, use, or development.